 New automation technologies can accelerate and streamline certain tasks.

 The analyses presented in this paper leverage two proprietary scoring systems developed by Deloitte researchers.
-We mapped the drugs with greater than US$100 million annually in US revenue for the top 19 pharmaceutical companies (by US prescription sales for 2016) to understand the competitive landscape and formulary pressure faced by the drugs.
-The revenue data was sourced from Global Data.
+We mapped the drugs with greater than US$100 million annually in US income for the top 19 pharmaceutical companies (by US prescription sales for 2016) to understand the competitive landscape and formulary pressure faced by the drugs.
+The income data was sourced from Global Data.
 We performed the analysis on 286 drugs.

 To measure the competitive intensity a drug faces, we established a weighted scoring methodology that factored in the key variables shown in figure 6.